Junction of Greenstone Ridge, Lane Cove, and Mt. Franklin Trails

 Before leaving Mt.
 Ojibway, I climbed up the fire tower to observe the view it provides.
 Although it is closed about 3/4 of the way up, people can still climb high enough for a nice 360º view of the island.
 It was a bit hazy, but on a clear day it is undoubtedly wonderful to see.
 No longer used to watch for fires in this remote wilderness, I think the tower now holds equipment used to monitor air pollution.

 Part of my hesitance to stay at Daisy Farm was due to the fact that we already planned to stay there toward the end of the trip on our way back toward Rock Harbor.
 We had read that Daisy Farm is the largest and most popular campground on Isle Royale, and I admit I was poo-pooing it a little because I envisioned it being too crowded and social.
 Also, I was annoyed because I felt like a wimp.
 Ten miles on more familiar terrain is easy, and even though all the research we'd done clearly warned of the ruggedness of Isle Royale, experiencing is believing.
-In the end, changing our plans and staying at Daisy Farm was a good decision and would lead to a beautiful and wonderfully long day of leisure at Moskey Basin on day three.
+In the end, changing our plans and staying at Daisy Farm was a good decision and would lead to a wonderfully long day of leisure at the very beautiful Moskey Basin on day three, not to mention change the trajectory of our trip in such a way that we ended up experiencing some truly amazing things later that we otherwise would have missed.

 Later, once we had recovered, we did a little exploring of our surroundings.
 Thimbleberries grew everywhere and we collected a bowlful to add to our oatmeal in the morning.
 I didn't mention this about Lane Cove, but the outhouse was very clean and it was the same at Daisy Farm.
 Although we kept our belongings on lock-down and our eyes and ears peeled for the infamous kleptomaniac fox, there was no sign.
 After sunset, the moon rose huge and bright orange above the water of rock harbor in front of our shelter.
 We watched bats zoom out over the water to catch insects, and a big, very tolerant toad let me shine my headlamp on it and attempt to take it's portrait.